-1. ▲ / ▼ Tuner: Press to manually go up or down the radio frequency.
-Also use in menu mode to select various settings.
+1. ▲ / ▼ (Tuner): Press to manually go up or down the radio frequency.
+Press and hold for a fast advance through radio frequencies.
+Also use in AUDIO mode to gain access to various settings.

-2. Audio: Press to access select various settings.
+2. AUDIO: Press AUDIO repeatedly to gain access to the following settings.